esphome/esphome-docs/components/modbus_controller.rst

 Because the option `register_count: 6` is used for the first sensor, *one* command *read multiple registers from 0 to 6* will be used but the values in between will be ignored.

 .. note:: *Calculation:* FP32 is a 32 bit value and uses 2 registers.
 Therefore, to skip the 2 FP32 registers the size of these 2 registers must be added to the default size for the first register.
-So we have 2 for address 0, 2 for address 2 and 2 for address 4 then ``register_count`` must be 6.
+So we have 2 for address 0, 2 for address 2 and 2 for address 4 thus ``register_count`` must be 6.

 Protocol decoding example